-Power-on reset (POR) occurs when V{CC} rises above approximately 4.1V, in which the RT8237J resets the fault latch and prepares the PWM for operation.
-When the input voltage below 3.7V (min), the V{CC} Under-Voltage Lockout (UVLO) circuitry inhibits switching by keeping UGATE and LGATE low.
+Power On Reset (POR) occurs when $V{CC}$ rises above approximately 4.1V, in which the RT8237A/B resets the fault latch and prepares the PWM for operation.
+Below 3.7V (min), the $V{CC}$ Under Voltage Lockout (UVLO) circuitry inhibits switching by keeping UGATE and LGATE low.
 A built-in soft-start is used to prevent the power supply input from surge currents after PWM is enabled.
-A ramping up current limit threshold eliminates the V{OUT} folded-back current during the soft-start duration.
+A ramping up current limit threshold eliminates the $V{OUT}$ folded-back current during the soft-start duration.